-The infusion pumps market size to reach USD 11 billion by 2025, growing at a CAGR of 8% during the forecast period.
-The global infusion pumps market is one of the fastest-growing segments in the medical device market.
+The infusion pump market size to reach USD 11 billion by 2025, growing at a CAGR of 8% during the forecast period.
+The global infusion pump market is one of the fastest-growing segments in the medical device market.
 The market is growing at a significant rate, which can be attributed to the prevalence of lifestyle-related diseases such as diabetics, increased surgery volumes, the anesthetic usage in pain management, pediatric neonate nutritional supply, and the rise in cancer patients.
-The demand for infusion pumps has increased phenomenally due to the outbreak of COVID-19.
-With the increase in the number of infections across the world, hospitals are facing a shortage of infusion pumps to treat COVID-19 patients using nebulization support.
-Therefore, governments are ordering thousands of infusion pumps from manufacturers.
-With the sudden surge in demand for infusion pumps, both global and domestic players are ramping up their production capabilities to meet the rising demand, thereby increasing growth prospects.
+The demand for infusion pump has increased phenomenally due to the outbreak of COVID-19.
+With the increase in the number of infections across the world, hospitals are facing a shortage of infusion pump to treat COVID-19 patients using nebulization support.
+Therefore, governments are ordering thousands of infusion pump from manufacturers.
+With the sudden surge in demand for infusion pump, both global and domestic players are ramping up their production capabilities to meet the rising demand, thereby increasing growth prospects.

 - The insulin pump segment is expected to observe an incremental growth of over $1.2 billion by 2025 on account of the increasing growth in the diabetic population.